nityakottapally1/Project-2-/README.md

 4. Nitya Kottapally - [nityakottapally1](https://github.com/nityakottapally1)
 5. Aman Sathani - [amansathani](https://github.com/amansathani)
 ---
-## Why We Picked this Database
+## Why We Picked This Database

-We explored the "NCHS - Leading Causes of Death: United States" data set to understand mortality trends across the country.
-The data set was obtained from Data.gov, provided by the CDC's National Center for Health Statistics (NCHS) via the National Vital Statistics System.
-It combines information from resident death certificates in all 50 states and the District of Columbia from 1999 to 2017 and conforms to ICD-10 criteria for cause-of-death coding.
+We selected the **"NCHS - Leading Causes of Death: United States"** dataset to explore mortality trends across the U.S. The dataset was sourced from [Data.gov](https://data.gov) and provided by the CDC’s **National Center for Health Statistics (NCHS)** via the **National Vital Statistics System**.

-This data enables us to call attention to significant health issues, including Heart disease and Cancer, and enables data-driven decision-making through uncovering mortality trends.
-Our aim was to develop an interactive Tableau dashboard that visualizes these trends so that insights such as the leading causes of death in 2017 would be more accessible.
-With a total of almost 113,000 records spanning 19 years, the data offers a strong basis for exploring U.S. mortality trends.
+This dataset aggregates information from resident death certificates across all 50 states and the District of Columbia, covering the years **1999 to 2017**.
+It adheres to **ICD-10** criteria for cause-of-death classification, ensuring consistent and standardized reporting.

+Our decision was guided by the following motivations:

+- To **highlight major health concerns** such as heart disease and cancer.
+- To **enable data-driven analysis** by uncovering mortality trends over time.
+- To **create an interactive Tableau dashboard** that helps visualize key insights, such as the leading causes of death in 2017.

+With nearly **113,000 records spanning 19 years**, this dataset offers a robust foundation for understanding how causes of death have evolved nationwide.
+Ultimately, our goal was to make these insights more accessible and actionable for public health discussions and decision-making.

 ---
 ## Data Set Columns